This article compiles answers to the most common questions about Ledger Recover.

 You can subscribe to Ledger Recover without a Ledger device, but you will need it to activate and use the service.

-During the soft launch, a passport/national identity card issued by the European Union, the United Kingdom, Canada, or the United States is required to subscribe to the service.
+At launch, a passport/national identity card issued by the European Union, the United Kingdom, Canada, or the United States is required to subscribe to the service.

 Identity verification is not the same as KYC.
 Identity verification inherently collects much less information compared to KYC.
 To go through Ledger Recover identity verification you need a valid, government-issued document and be the rightful owner of that document.
 KYC involves ID verification but it can also include revenue information, record of criminal activity, citizenship check, etc. Again, Ledger Recover uses identity verification, not KYC.